 Day 3: Zuluk , Aritar lake and return to Gangtok

 Located at a height of around 10,100 feet on the rugged terrain of the lower Himalayas in East Sikkim, Zuluk or Dzuluk is a small village beside a winding road.
 It was once a transit point to the historic Silk Route from Tibet to India.
 The road through Zuluk makes almost 32 hairpin turns to reach Lungthung, which makes it a unique engineering feat.
 There is a local Nag Temple here.
-The temple has a cave like structure and the deity of King Cobra or Nag, famous Hindu mythical god is worshiped in the temple.
+The temple has a cave-like structure and the deity of King Cobra or Nag, famous Hindu mythical god is worshipped in the temple.
 Visit the scenic Aritar lake and enjoy your drive back to Gangtok.

 Day 4: Drive to Lachen

 Today we drive to Lachen in North Sikkim.
-On the way you can breathe in the beautiful landscapes on the state.
+On the way, you can breathe in the beautiful landscapes of the state.
 It’s a four and a half hour drive from Gangtok to Lachen.
 You can take a stroll around the property of the homestay, and do some local sightseeing.
 Have authentic Bhutanese cuisine with the local family and enjoy the warm Thukpa, a refreshing soup that will calm your senses.

 Day 5: Gurudongmar Lake